-- 4.1.13.
-A biennial performance tune-up for each of the two boilers #1 (E-011) and #2 (E-012) must be conducted as specified below: - a.
-As applicable, inspect the burner, and clean or replace any components of the burner as necessary (you may delay the burner inspection until the next scheduled unit shut-down, but you must inspect each burner at least once every 36 months). - b.
-Inspect the flame pattern, as applicable, and adjust the burner as necessary to optimize the flame pattern.
-The adjustment should be consistent with the manufacturer's specifications, if available - c.
-Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly. - d.
-Optimize total emissions of carbon monoxide.
-This optimization should be consistent with the manufacturer's specifications, if available. - e.
-Measure the concentrations in the effluent stream of carbon monoxide in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).

-- f.
-Maintain onsite and submit, if requested by the Administrator, biennial report containing the following information: - 1.
-The concentrations of CO in the effluent stream in parts per million, by volume, and oxygen in volume percent, measured before and after the tune-up of the boiler. - 2.
-A description of any corrective actions taken as a part of the tune-up of the boiler. - 3.
-The type and amount of fuel used over the 12 months prior to the biennial tune-up of the boiler. - g.
-If the unit is not operating on the required date for a tune-up, the tune-up must be conducted within one week of startup.
+- 4. Optimize total emissions of CO.
+This optimization should be consistent with the manufacturer's specifications, if available, and with any nitrogen oxide requirement to which the unit is subject. - 5.
+Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
+Measurements may be taken using a portable CO analyzer. - 6.
+Maintain on-site and submit, if requested by the Administrator, a report containing the information in paragraphs (b)(6)(i) through (iii) of this section. - i.
+The concentrations of CO in the effluent stream in parts per million, by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler. - ii.
+A description of any corrective actions taken as a part of the tune-up of the boiler. - iii.
+The type and amount of fuel used over the 12 months prior to the tune-up of the boiler, but only if the unit was physically and legally capable of using more than one type of fuel during that period.
+Units sharing a fuel meter may estimate the fuel use by each unit. - 7.
+If the unit is not operating on the required date for a tune-up, the tune-up must be conducted within 30 days of startup.